dtolnay/proc-macro2/README.md

 * Structured input/output

-The hope is that libraries ported to `proc_macro2` will be trivial to port to the real `proc_macro` crate once the support on nightly is stabilize.
+The hope is that libraries ported to `proc_macro2` will be trivial to port to the real `proc_macro` crate once the support on nightly is stabilized.

 ## Usage